 This study was made possible through generous support by the Earth Microbiome Project, which is funded in part through awards by the W.M.
 Keck and Templeton Foundations.
 AL is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. (DGE-1256259).
 KDM acknowledges funding from the United States National Science Foundation Microbial Observatories program (MCB-0702395), the Long Term Ecological Research program (NTL-LTER DEB-1440297) and an INSPIRE award (DEB-1344254).
 This work was supported in part by the U.S. Dept. of Energy under Contract DE-AC02-06CH11357.

 We thank the North Temperate Lakes Microbial Observatory 2005, 2007, 2008, and 2009 field crews, UW-Trout Lake Station, the UW Center for Limnology, and the Global Lakes Ecological Observatory Network for field and logistical support.
 Special thanks to Sara Paver and Sara Yeo for coordinating field crews in 2009.
 We thank Greg Caporaso for contributions during early stages of data analysis and Amnon Amir for early access to the deblurring algorithm.
-We thank McMahon Lab members Robin Rohwer and Joshua Hamilton for early access to a workflow used to assign taxonomies to OTUs using a custom 16S training set.
+We thank McMahon Lab members Robin Rohwer and Joshua Hamilton for early access to a workflow used to assign taxonomies to OTUs using a custom 16S rRNA gene amplicon training set.
 We acknowledge efforts by many McMahon Lab undergrads and technicians related to sample collection and DNA extraction, particularly Georgia Wolfe.
+Finally, we personally thank the individual program directors and leadership at the National Science Foundation for their commitment to continued support of long term ecological research.

 References